wadetb/life/readme.md

 ## Instructions

 * Clear the board and leave it paused while students gather around the monitor.
 * Explain the 3 rules.
-Relate them to underpopulation and overpopulation of human and animal communities.
+Relate them to underpopulation and overpopulation of other kinds of communities.
 * Demonstrate each rule in turn, by drawing a simple pattern with the mouse and advancing the simulation one step.
 Students predict the outcome before advancing.
 * Use the "sprinkle life" button to scatter live cells randomly around the board.
 Students make predictions about how many will survive.
 Keep sprinkling life until the students vote to stop.
 * Run the simulation full speed and watch it animate.
 Ask if the outcome matches their predictions.